openfheorg/openfhe-development/docs/sphinx_rsts/intro/installation/linux.rst

         cd build
         cmake ..

 .. note:: Note that cmake will check for any system dependencies that are needed for the build process.

-4. The OpenFHE distribution includes some external libraries, such as GMP.
-NTL and tcmalloc.
+4. The OpenFHE distribution includes some external libraries, such as ``GMP``. ``NTL`` and ``tcmalloc``.
 If you want to use any of these libraries, enable them when you run cmake to force them to build (see instructions on cmake options).

-5. Build OpenFHE by running the following command (this will take few minutes; using the -j<threads> make command-line flag is suggested to speed up the build)
+5. Build OpenFHE by running the following command (this will take few minutes; using the ``-j <threads>`` command-line flag is suggested to speed up the build)

     ::